uajqq/weewx-davishealthapi/README.md

 # weewx-davishealthapi
-Driver/service that pulls device health (telemetry) information from a Davis Instruments weather sensor and displays it using weewx.
+Weewx service that pulls device health (telemetry) information from a Davis Instruments weather sensor.
 I made this extension for users like me who have a WeatherLink Live device, which unfortunately provides no sensor health data over the local API.

 The code makes two API calls per archive period: one to the "current" v2 API, which contains values like the console battery status and firmware version, and another to the "historical" v2 API, which contains most of the sensor's health telemetry like signal strength, signal quality, solar cell voltage, and so on.